Photonic crystals may allow to control the spontaneous emission

 periodic arrays of spherical particles.
 Three-dimensional

 On p.
-2025, last paragraph the following observation is
+2025, last paragraph the following observation was

 made: ``From Eqs.
 (2) and (5) an interesting